rust-scicomp/website/pages/index.md

 # Scientific Computing in Rust 2024

-<b>Note: The dates and timings for Scientific Computing in Rust 2024 are still provisional.</b>

 The Scientific Computing in Rust 2024 workshop will take place on Wednesday 17 July to Friday 19 July between <a href='javascript:toggle_times()'>13:00 BST and 17:00 BST</a>.
 This will be the second Scientific Computing in Rust workshop; archived information about